Countly/countly-sdk-android/README.md

 ##How can I help you with your efforts?
 Glad you asked.
 We need ideas, feedbacks and constructive comments.
 All your suggestions will be taken care with upmost importance.

-We are on [Twitter](http://twitter.com/gocountly) and [Facebook](http://www.facebook.com/Countly) if you would like to keep up with our fast progress!
+Countly is on [Twitter](http://twitter.com/gocountly) and [Facebook](http://www.facebook.com/Countly) if you would like to keep up with their fast progress!

 For community support page, see [http://support.count.ly](http://support.count.ly "Countly Support").